LW.12458, Sec 002 / LW.12459, Sec 002 Professor TBA Open to LL.M. students Maximum of 2 LL.M. students |

 Seminar

-The seminar meets twice a week for two hours.
-In these seminar meetings, the ITC concentrates on teaching students skills that are critically important to their professional development as they enter into practice areas that involve international transactions.
+In the seminar, the ITC concentrates on teaching students skills that are critically important to their professional development as they enter into practice areas that involve international transactions.
 The seminar makes use of classroom simulations, case rounds, and guest speakers (often practicing lawyers with expertise in structuring and documenting cross-border transactions, and clinic clients).
 The seminar also is used to discuss ethical, strategic and systemic issues that arise in the transaction matters in which students are involved.

 Application Procedure